Use Your Illusion Tour

-The Use Your Illusion Tour was a concert tour by American rock band Guns N' Roses which ran from January 20, 1991, to July 17, 1993.
-It was not only the band's longest tour, but one of the longest concert tours in rock history, consisting of 194 shows in 27 countries.
+The Use Your Illusion Tour was a concert tour by the American hard rock band Guns N' Roses which ran from January 20, 1991, to July 17, 1993.
+It was not only the band's longest tour, but one of the longest concert tours in rock history, consisting of 192 shows in 27 countries.
 It was also a source of much infamy for the band, due to riots, late starts, cancellations and outspoken rantings by Axl Rose.